deonpollard/HSO/README.md

 > The sharedsecret is the allocated license code shared with the Smartsheet Administrator when installing HSO.
 > If mislaid by the Administrator, AcuWorkflow support can be contacted for the value.
 Otherwise the HSO
 > installation subfolder /data could be browsed and an encrypted file with the name lic.xxxxxx.lic should be visible.
-> xxxxxx is the license code to be use.
+> xxxxxx is the shared secret code to use.